-- What will be the topic of my B.A.?
+What will be the topic of my BA thesis?
 Your faculty advisor should be someone with knowledge of the field you will be working in or the type of methodology you will be using.

 If you’ve identified a potential advisor, stop by office hours to talk about your interests and your possible topic and to gauge whether the project and your interests will match up.
 If you’re not sure how to start this conversation, talk to your preceptor or the undergraduate coordinator.

 …get funding to do research?

 You can find more information about funding your research here.
 If you have questions about how to put together an application, contact the undergraduate program coordinator.